rexcontrols/REXexamples/0121_Monarco_HAT/0121-10_Monarco_HAT_Modbus_RTU/README.md

 The example is meant to communicate with Advantech ADAM 4024 4-channel Analog Output Module, which serves as a slave station.
 Therefore the master station is implemented in REX.
-For testing purposes there is also Advantech ADAM 4024 simulator available in the separate folder.
+For testing purposes there is also Advantech ADAM 4024 simulator available in a separate folder.

 ## Prerequisites ##
 - RexCore, MbDrv and MonarcoDrv modules must be installed and running on the